yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 == via vendor supplied web interface ==
 This is the easiest method, Open your web browser and use the firmware upgrade page on your device to upload the !OpenWrt firmware.

+You should use HTTP rather than HTTPS for the firmware upgrade.

 == via tftp ==
 If you're being extremely cautious or are attempting to reflash from a failed upgrade, you can use tftp to install the firmware.
 This method is explained in detail on the OpenWrtViaTftp page.